 Avoid Gossip in the Office

-Edited by Christine dela Cruz, Anonymous, Lynn, Doug Collins and 4 others
+Edited by Christine dela Cruz, Lynn, Doug Collins, Marian Raquel F. Roncesvalles and 3 others

 Office politics can either be healthy or downright dirty.
 The workplace has become a war zone for many offices because of gossiping.
 Gossiping is said to be a normal human behavior which can even provide functional advantages to an individual or a company.
 The only way that gossip can be considered a health hazard is when the gossip is targeted towards a certain individual and if it breeds contempt and disrupts working relationships.
 Do you get bothered by office colleagues who seem to want to spend all their time discussing other people's lives?
 Are you tired of people making up stories about others?
 Do you believe that a good workplace is one that is free from gossips and politics?
 It has been reiterated over and over again that a chain or an organization for that matter is only as good as its weakest link.
 A team of working individuals can either plummet the company towards incredible heights or pull and shove it to the brink of failure because of unproductive and negative gossiping.
 Indeed, it is good to foster a more favorable workplace, instead of tolerating habits of gossiping especially during crunch time.
 Office politics could be a familiar culture that breeds competition and productivity which is relatively healthy however office gossip or grapevine can bring about a negative culture that evades company goals and team building efforts.